A Salpeter IMF and an NFW halo: Disentangling the dark and stellar mass of an elliptical galaxy through precise lens

 \item This stellar-to-halo mass ratio is higher than the typical expectation from literature stellar--halo mass relation at similar $M_\star$ and redshift, by $\sim0.1$ dex, which is comparable to the reported intrinsic scatter.

 \item This work demonstrates that DSPLs provide constraints on the mass profile that are comparable in constraining power to those from stellar kinematics. \end{itemize}

 In conclusion, we fit a flexible star-plus-dark-matter mass model to the Jackpot lens.
-Despite allowing both a radial stellar $M/L$ gradient and a generalised NFW halo, the data prefer the canonical picture: an approximately constant stellar mass-to-light ratio with a Salpeter-like IMF normalisation, and a dark matter halo consistent with NFW.
+Despite allowing both a radial stellar $M/L$ gradient and a generalised NFW halo, the data prefers an approximately constant stellar mass-to-light ratio with a Salpeter-like IMF normalisation, and a dark matter halo consistent with NFW.
 These conclusions hold for the lensing-only inference and remain unchanged when incorporating external constraints.
 Together with results from \citet{Schuldt2019} and \citet{Melo2025}, our measurement adds to emerging evidence that the inner dark matter profiles of massive early-type strong lenses are typically close to NFW.